 You may have noticed that Unity also offers an Audio Listener component.
 What's the deal?
 Well, in the case of a 3D game, you don't necessarily want the player to hear everything that's going on all the time.
 You want him to hear audio fading in and out as he moves closer to or farther from the source (the Audio Source, to be specific).
 By default, an Audio Listener component is attached to the Main Camera in any Scene.
-In something like a first-person perspective game, the Audio Listener will only pick up sounds from Audio Source-enabled Game Objects if it's within range.
+In something like a first-person perspective game, the Audio Listener will only pick up sounds from Audio Source-enabled game objects if it's within range.
 If we tweak the settings just right, the player won't hear a noisy washing machine GameObject from the other side of the level.
 Each scene can only have one Audio Listener at a time.
+Unity also offers a Unity Reverb Zone component.
+This is a spherical gizmo that lets you define an area where the sound is "pure" and unaffected, with a candy-coated craziness shell around it that lets you define echoes and other potentially oddball effects.

-With the Bomb and Stein Prefabs so enabled, we can add a few lines to the FallingObjectScript to make them play sounds when they hit the ground.
+With the Bomb and Stein Prefabs so enabled, we can add a few lines to the FallingObject to make them play sounds when they hit the ground.